-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020 ii- Classification and measurement of financial assets and financial liabilities
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020 ii- Classification and measurement of financial assets and financial liabilities

 4.3.
 Financial Instruments (continued)

 On initial recognition, a financial asset is classified as measured at: amortised cost; FVOCI - debt investment; FVOCI - equity investment; or FVTPL.
 The classification of financial assets is generally based on the business model in which a financial asset is managed and its contractual cash flow characteristics.